thandora/handwashing/README.md

 `matplotlib`, `seaborn`, `plotly` - for visualization of data insights.
 `scipy` - for statistics, specifically for getting the significance of the results.

+## Viewing Study

+Actual analysis is found on the notebook `main.ipynb`.

 ## Author

 Christian Klint M. Labadia